4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

 Make a simple EngineRoom application
 ====================================

-This tutorial walks you through how to set up a simple EngineRoom application.
+This tutorial walks you through how to set up a simple EngineRoom Python application.
 It will show you how to add the necessary files and structure, how to make a zip-file of the application content, and how to upload it to EngineRoom.

 A simple application
 --------------------

-We will set up a simple application named `example_app`.
+We will set up a simple Python application named `example_app`.
 The application will import two packages, :mod:`numpy` and :mod:`pandas`, and print the text, "Hello, World!".

 Create the following folder structure locally: